 Federally permitted releases.
-A party is not liable under CERCLA for chemical releases authorized by other environmental statutes, such as discharges in compliance with a National Pollutant Discharge Elimination System permit under the Clean Water Act.
+A party is not liable under CERCLA for chemical releases authorized by other environmental statutes, such as discharges in compliance with a NPDES permit under the CWA.

 Statute of Limitations

 CERCLA also contains a statute of limitations provision for cost recovery and contribution actions.
-All cost recovery actions for remedial actions must be filed within 6 years after “initiation of physical on-site construction of the remedial action,” and all cost recovery actions for removal actions must be filed either within 3 years after completion of the removal action (or within 6 years after initiation of the remedial action if the latter was initiated within 3 years after completion of the removal action).
+All cost recovery actions for remedial actions must be filed within six years after “initiation of physical on-site construction of the remedial action,” and all cost recovery actions for removal actions must be filed either within three years after completion of the removal action (or within six years after initiation of the remedial action if the latter was initiated within three years after completion of the removal action).

-All contribution actions must be commenced within 3 years after either a judgment in a cost recovery action or an administrative or judicially approved settlement.
+All contribution actions must be commenced within three years after either a judgment in a cost recovery action or an administrative or judicially approved settlement.

 TSCA remained unchanged for 40 years until it was overhauled in 2016 by the Lautenberg Act, which took effect immediately upon passage on June 22, 2016.
 The revised statute grants EPA increased authority to evaluate and regulate new and existing chemicals.